 - Sell for significantly more money and achieve a much higher profit

-Of course, most sellers don’t have the time, cash, and skill sets necessary to take on home improvements before selling, which is where Curbio comes into play.
+Of course, most sellers don’t have the time, cash, and skill sets necessary to take on home improvements before selling.
+Instead, this is where Curbio comes into play.

 Curbio is the leading home improvement company for real estate agents and their clients.
-We take on any pre-listing home improvements you need to get market-ready and wait until closing to be paid.
-Our team of experts works with your Realtor® to choose smart home improvements that will maximize your sale price and profit.
-Once the project kicks off, we see to every detail of the project from proposal to punchlist, communicating every update throughout the duration of your project via the Curbio app.
+We take on any pre-listing home improvements you need to get market-ready without any upfront costs.
+Our team of experts works with your Realtor® to choose smart home improvements that will maximize your sale profit.
+Once the project starts, we see to every detail from proposal to punchlist, and communicate every update via the Curbio app.
 Learn more about how it works.